-Hi digital neighbor!
-This page supplies instructions for how to extract data from Quickbooks’ backend and replicate it into Amazon Redshift.
-(If this DIY process is a bit more involved than you’d prefer, check out Stitch, which can do all the heavy lifting in just a few clicks.)
+This page provides you with instructions on how to extract data from Quickbooks and load it into Redshift.
+(If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 Pulling Data Out Of Quickbooks

 The first step of getting your Quickbooks data into AWS Redshift is pulling that data off of Quickbooks’ servers.
 You can do this using the Quickbooks Accounting and Payments API’s which are available to everyone who uses the service.
 The full programming guide can be accessed here.

 The API returns XML-formatted data.
 Below is an example of the kind of response you might see when querying the api.

 <div class="codeDiv"> <pre> <code><p><IntuitResponse xmlns="http://schema.intuit.com/finance/v3" time="2013-04-03T10:22:55.766Z"> <QueryResponse startPosition="10" maxResults="2"> <Customer> <Id>2123</Id> <SyncToken>0</SyncToken> ... <GivenName>Srini</GivenName> </Customer> <Customer> <Id>2124</Id> <SyncToken>0</SyncToken> ... <GivenName>Peter</GivenName> </Customer> </QueryResponse> </IntuitResponse> </p></code> </pre> </div>

 Preparing Quickbooks Data for Redshift

 With the XML in hand, you now need to map all those data fields into a schema that can be inserted into your Redshift database.
 This means that, for each value in the response, you need to identify a predefined data type (i.e. INTEGER, DATETIME, etc.) and build a table that can receive them.